 Lecture halls at the Weill Cornell Medical College campus in Education City, Doha, Qatar.
 Credit: vobios

-This landmark study explores the changing landscape of science and innovation across a diverse selection of countries with large Muslim populations in the Middle East, Africa and Asia.
+This landmark study explored the changing landscape of science and innovation across a diverse selection of countries with large Muslim populations in the Middle East, Africa and Asia.

-Working closely with partners in each of the countries, the project charts the delicate interplay between science, innovation, culture and politics and explores new opportunities for partnership and exchange with the wider world.
+Working closely with partners in each of the countries, the project charted the delicate interplay between science, innovation, culture and politics and explored new opportunities for partnership and exchange with the wider world.

 The path to a more innovative Islamic-world is not without obstacles.
 Salaries, infrastructure and research grants remain low, and there is still a substantial brain drain, with many talented scientists and engineers opting to pursue their careers in the US and Europe.
 A more fundamental question is the extent to which societies where open debate is not always the norm can become centres of creativity and invention.

-The project aims to map key trends in science and technology-based innovation across the 57 OIC Member Countries.
-Looking in detail at a geographically and economically diverse set of countries, the Atlas project will offer an independent and authoritative assessment of how their science and innovation capabilities are changing, and the opportunities and barriers to further progress; and explore new opportunities for partnership and exchange.
+The project mapped key trends in science and technology-based innovation across the 57 OIC Member Countries.
+Looking in detail at a geographically and economically diverse set of countries, the Atlas project offered an independent and authoritative assessment of how their science and innovation capabilities are changing, and the opportunities and barriers to further progress; and explored new opportunities for partnership and exchange.